PyTweet/PyTweet/docs/logging.rst

 PyTweet now provides **logging** support!
 However, you will not see these logs since they are muted.

-To make the logs shows you can do:
+To make the logs show you can do:

 .. code-block:: py